 I gave this stroller 4 out 5 stars because of a lot of little things like lock of storage, high weight, no foot rest, no peekaboo window, no swing away function on the bumper bar, non-telescoping feature on the handle bar, and no attached window covering for the back of the stroller.
 None of the cons above would be a deal breaker, but since it’s an expensive luxury stroller, I had to take some points away.
 Sorry, the expectations are high!

-The lowest price I found for a single stroller was $549 on Amazon + FREE shipping/FREE returns and NO sales tax.
-The Verve with a double kit is currently on sale for only $549.
-It comes with two window closures and a bumper bar.
+The lowest price I found for a single stroller was $599 on Amazon (free shipping/free returns and no sales tax).
 There is no cup holder nor bassinet included.

 -Medium size canopy.
 The canopy is not that large, but it coverts into a ‘floating canopy’ while holding its shape and can be moved down to block the sun.
 So, it’s not bad.
 It also has a small pop-out sunvisor that helps to block the sun.
 There is NO peekaboo window, but you can see your child through the opening between the seat and the canopy if you more the canopy down a little.

 -Adjustable handle bar.
 The handle bar goes from 29″ up to 42″ from the ground.
 I wish it was telescoping so that parents have more leg room when you add the second seat.

 -Hand parking brake.
 It has a red button in the middle of the handle bar that will lock both of the rear wheels in place.
 No foot brake.